Saad-Momin00313/Saad-ALL-Spark/portfolio management/README.md

 - Never commit the `.env` file
 - Keep API keys and sensitive credentials secure
 - Use proper authentication when accessing the API endpoints
+- For production deployment, use environment variables or a secure secrets management system
+- Rotate API keys periodically and after any suspected exposure